-The Minor in Latin American Studies consists of eighteen hours in addition to successful completion of Spanish 201-202 or any 300-level course in Spanish.
+The Minor in Latin American Studies consists of eighteen hours in addition to successful completion of SPAN 201-202 or any 300-level course in Spanish.
 The eighteen hours of coursework must include

 (b) three or more additional Latin American related courses chosen from two different departments, at least one of which must be at the 300-400 level and may not have been used already to satisfy category (a) of the minor;